Sewing - Backpack

 - Pack fabric and seams should be able to handle very heavy loads, but the load will only be comfortable if it can be packed so as to keep the weight close to the body.
 Top-heavy loads will have a tendency to tip backwards.
 My experience is that the pack carries 18 kilos (40 lbs) without too much discomfort and becomes comfortable under 14 kilos (30 lbs).
 18 kilos is my maximum load: 6 kilos of equipment (including the pack itself) plus 12 kilos of a combination of water, food and bear canister (e.g. 8 kilos water plus 4 kilos food in the desert, or 3 kilos water, 1 kilo bear canister and 8 kilos food in the mountains).

 - Loose heavyweight items can be loaded to max height of about 22", for base capacity of about 55 liters (3400 cuin), though about 11 liters of this will be used for the ground pad, leaving 44 liters for everything else.
 When packing rigid items (such as an expedition size bear canister) max height is about 26", for extended capacity of about 65 liters (4000 cuin), or about 54 liters exclusive of the ground pad.
-However, the poncho will not fit properly when the pack is loaded this high.
-It is possible to fill the pack with lightweight items to more than 26", but this will make it impossible to securely close the top securely with the tie-strap.
+However, my poncho cannot be worn over the pack properly when the pack is loaded this high.
+It is also possible to fill the pack with lightweight items to more than 26", but this will make it impossible to securely close the top securely with the tie-strap.
 Instead, the top can can be loosely closed with drawcord and cordlock.

 - Final weight, using fabrics specified below, is about 375 grams.